sabauandrei98/unity3d/README.md

 As of 2018, the engine has been extended to support 27 platforms.
 The engine can be used to create both three-dimensional and two-dimensional games as well as simulations for its many platforms.

+:pushpin:  This repository contains only photos and Android/Windows builds.
+For more information about the code write me an email

+:mailbox: sabau_andrei1998@yahoo.com

 <h2>:tiger2: Projects</h2>